 - 1. Have as many of the following details as possible to hand before contacting e2v technologies.
 This will help us to respond promptly to your request. - Type number (found on the panel adjacent to the RF output). - Serial number (found on the panel adjacent to the RF output). - Has the product been damaged? - Description of any operational fault or problem. - Return address. - 2.
-Pre-register the return using our website (http://www.e2v.com/customer-care/customer-return-authorisation.cfm). - 3.
+The Customer Service Team will issue you a Reference Number for the return. - 3.
 Complete a Product Service Report Form (a copy can be found at the back of this manual), noting in particular any unusual occurrences before or at the time of failure.
 The form must be returned with the product. - 4.
 If the original packaging is in good condition, use it to return the product.
 If the original packaging is damaged, e2v technologies can supply suitable replacement packaging for a small charge. - 5.
-Clearly mark the outer packaging with the following information: - Reference number. - Type number. - Serial number. - Return address.
+Clearly mark the outer packaging with the following information: - Reference number. - Type number - Serial number - Return address.